 Around their human, they are known to be silly and goofy but leave them alone for one minute and they will waste no time in conjuring up something mischievous.

 They enjoy human company and are very affectionate creatures that get along well with children as well.
 This is why if they are left on their own for too long, they can become sad and cranky and develop separation anxiety.
 But you can get rid of this behavior with consistent training in their puppyhood.

 Grooming & Care

-Last but not the least, nails!
+Last but not least, nails!
 The Sprocker has strong, sharp nails that grow back quite quickly.
 This is why their nails must be frequently trimmed.
-This ensures that the dog doesn’t hurt himself or others around him while as he plays around.
+This ensures that the dog doesn’t hurt himself or others around him while he plays around.

 Additionally, like all dogs, they need early socialization and positive reinforcement to instill good behavior and make them friendly and well-mannered pups.